Microlophus occipitalis: Parasites

 A common parasite of the Microlophus occipitalis are ticks.
 However, these parasites do not affect all M. occipitalis the same and it is noteworthy that populations in different habitats actually display different levels of ectoparasitism.
 The lizard occupies many different microhabitats, but reside mostly in either forest floor leaf litter or on sandy beaches.
 Within these two environments, it was found that ectoparasites (like ticks), a form of parasitism where the parasite attaches to the external body of the host, was much more prevalent in M. occipitalis that were from the forest floor.
 Those who lived in beaches experienced much lower levels of ectoparasitism.
 This is likely due to sand swimming in which the lizard can shake off and remove ectoparasites by rubbing its body along the sandy floor.
 Additionally, the lower level of ectoparasitism can also be attributed to the higher temperatures of the sandy beaches.
 Since parasites are susceptible to desiccation, they do not survive as well on the backs of M. occipitalis in open beach areas where the climate is hotter.

 Conservation

 The knobbed Pacific iguana is listed as a least concern animal by the IUCN.
 This signifies that the species is currently not experiencing any sort of immediate threat or danger.
-It is important to note that climate change and global warming have great potential in terms of destroying the knobbed Pacific iguanas habitat, so people should be cautious.
+Climate change and global warming have great potential in terms of destroying the knobbed Pacific iguanas habitat.